(post updated July 2022)

-- You can ship almost anything in a barrel from food, household goods, clothes and toiletries to car parts, paddling pools and light tools (More information: The Art of Packing a Barrel – Part One)
+- You can ship almost anything in a barrel from food, household goods, clothes, and toiletries to car parts, paddling pools, and light tools

 - Do NOT overly stress the barrel when packing it, as it will be stacked like for like in a 20 or 40ft container, and transported on a cargo ship which will be tossed around in the high seas potentially for weeks on end

-There is no key for the seal as the sender may not be travelling to Jamaica to receive the barrel, so it just needs strong pliers to cut it off.
+There is no key for the seal as the sender may not be traveling to Jamaica to receive the barrel, so it just needs strong pliers to cut it off.